cchantep/acolyte/scalac-plugin/readme.md

 }
 ```

-Then provided rich syntax can be used as following:
+Then provided rich syntax can be used as following (see [complete example](./src/test/scala/acolyte/ExtractorComponentSpec.scala#L189)):

 ```scala
 str match {